 Salama Atiala means “good forest” in Malagasy.
 We plan to take advantage of our conservation education project, Lambas for Lemurs, to create immediate actions that community members can implement to help prevent deforestation.
-Together with community members, we will investigate and implement short- and long-term solutions to reducing forest loss and fragmentation.
+Our next project is a fire management plan working with community members to help prevent and control fire.
+This project will provide much needed employment for the community while implementing short- and long-term solutions to reducing forest loss and fragmentation.

 © Planet Madagascar